ttuowang/tuowang/content/authors/admin/_index.md

 Before coming to UW-Madson, I received the B.S. degree in mathematics and applied mathematics from Sun Yat-sen University, and the M.S. degree in applied statistics from University of Michigan, Ann Arbor.
 When I was in Umich, I worked in [Statistics Online Computational Resource (SOCR)](http://www.socr.umich.edu/) team supervised by Prof. Ivo Dinvo.

-My research focuse on causal inference, clinical trials and statistical methods for composite endpoints.
+My research focuses on causal inference, clinical trials and statistical methods for composite endpoints.
 I'm also enthusiastic about data science and data visualization in R.